 If your community were to be struck by a disaster – a severe storm, earthquake or tornado – you may not have access to fresh food, water or electricity for days, possibly weeks.
 Therefore, it is vital to make a plan and have emergency supplies on hand.

-You never know when disaster will strike.
+You never know when a man-made or natural disaster will strike.
 Whether you’re a hospital, an assisted living facility, a school or a university, it’s imperative to have an emergency preparedness supplies in place to make sure your staff and patrons are taken care of.

 No matter what emergency meal plan and preparedness plan you use, there are some basic elements to consider when preparing for an emergency.